Rawhide Youth Services breaks ground on expansion project; Cherry Starr attends

 The Starr Youth Home is already under construction.
 It will provide a family-centered therapeutic environment for residential youth and will be a 10,000-square-foot-facility.
 Rawhide Youth Services officials say the need is great right now in terms of youth that need help and guidance, and they aren’t able to help as many as they’d like at their current capacity.
 The Starr Youth Home will help with those problems.

-The second part of the project is renovations to the organizations welcome center.
-It includes resource, seminar, social gathering, and training spaces.
+The second part of the project is renovations to the organization’s welcome center.
+It includes resources, seminars, social gatherings, and training spaces.

 The project will also expand on an existing space that honors the Starr family by creating a Bart and Cherry Starr Museum.